College Park hires city manager amid mayor's second lawsuit, resident recall effort

 Motley Broom stated the actions in the meeting “also violated my due process rights and were a blatant disregard for the laws that govern our city and our state.
 They were taken without authority under our Charter or our Ethics Ordinance, making the censure resolution null and void.”

-As of now, the lawsuit is still open.
+As of now, both of the lawsuits referred to in this article are still open.